-FAVORITE EPISODE!!!
-This one takes a wide-angle look at attachment throughout one’s life, discusses how one’s environment affects their system’s involuntary response to stress, and how that stress response system impacts us from infancy to the autumn years.
+This episode takes a wide-angle look at attachment throughout one’s life, discusses how one’s environment affects their system’s involuntary response to stress, and how that stress response system impacts us from infancy to the autumn years.
 In this episode, co-hosts Ann Kelley Phd and Sue Marriott LCSW, CGP discuss attachment across the lifespan, specifically looking at the elder years and how our attachment system affects us as caretakers of our parents or as the senior who may be undergoing the various losses inherent in aging.

 From toddlerhood, friendships, dating, mating, aging, and even through the dying process our stress response system governs how we manage these important transitions.
 As physical, mental and financial stress go up as we age, so does our need for security and people to nurture us.
 Attachment roles may reverse and understanding this deeply may provide openings for changes to close relationships.

 Neuroscience continues to document our ability to change and grow throughout our life.
 This episode takes a wide-angle look at attachment throughout one’s life, discusses how one’s environment affects their system’s response to stress, and how that system impacts us from infancy to the autumn years.
 Learn how to adjust set stress “pathways” and move towards more secure relating in adult relationships, and also unravel the parallels that exist between attachment in infants and the elderly.